Morning, Monday, 27th April 2026

 Policy options to support consumer confidence & competition

-We expect discussion on key areas where clarity and policy stability may be needed to support globally competitive UK manufacturing, looking at supply chain scale-up, frameworks for attracting and sustaining private investment, and the role of regional clusters under the Advanced Manufacturing Sector Plan.
+Key areas where clarity and policy stability is needed to support globally competitive UK manufacturing will be assessed, discussing measures for supply chain scale-up, frameworks for attracting and sustaining private investment, and the role of regional clusters and the Advanced Manufacturing Sector Plan.

-Further discussion will focus on strategic approaches to building confidence in the transition, as well as charging affordability and reliability, and transparency and consistency in information provided to consumers on purchase prices, charging costs and total cost of ownership.
-Strategies for addressing ongoing barriers to adoption will also be assessed, such as access to reliable local charging, perceived complexity of tariffs and incentives, and uncertainty around residual values and long-term running costs.
+Further discussion will focus on strategic approaches to building confidence in the transition, including charging affordability and reliability, and transparency and consistency in information provided to consumers on purchase prices and total cost of ownership.
+Approaches to addressing ongoing barriers to adoption will be assessed, such as access to reliable local charging ports, perceived complexity of tariffs and incentives, and uncertainty around residual values and long-term running costs.

-- policy: delivery of the Zero Emission Vehicle Mandate - implications of the 2030 phase-out - alignment with wider industrial and transport policy objectives
+- policy: delivery of the ZEV Mandate - implications of the 2030 phase-out - alignment with wider industrial and transport policy objectives

 - transition: scaling UK ZEV manufacturing capacity - supply chain resilience and localisation - frameworks for attracting and sustaining private investment